-Are there any side effects or indications where acupuncture should be avoided?
+Are there any acupuncture side effects or indications where acupuncture should be avoided?

 However, serious complications are extremely rare when acupuncture is performed by a qualified, certified practitioner.
 A review of the international research literature revealed pneumothorax (a punctured lung) to be the only life-threatening complication to have occurred among tens of thousands of patients over nine separate trials.
 No post-acupuncture infections were reported in any of the studies.

-Is there a governing body that oversees or credentials practitioners?
+Is there a governing body that oversees or credentials practitioners of acupuncture?